mems/calepin/Applications/Applications.md

 - Context Menu > Tools > Stop Index

 - [rider - How to excluder a folder from search and indexing (JetBrains IDEs)? - Stack Overflow](https://stackoverflow.com/questions/66059572/how-to-excluder-a-folder-from-search-and-indexing-jetbrains-ides)

+(Rider) To attach a folder (out of the solution) to the current solution:

+- right click on the Solution > Add > Existing folder...
+- by default it's indexed, if not:right click on the folder > Tools > Start Index.
+In some cases, after an upgrade, you need to stop index, then start it again

 ## Adobe